Sleep Practices for Restful Nights

 How can you sleep better with chronic insomnia?

-The first step for chronic insomnia as well as occasional difficulty sleeping is identifying and treating any underlying medical issues that might cause poor sleep.
+The first step for chronic or occasional insomnia is to identify and treat any underlying medical issues that cause poor sleep.
 In addition to the ones mentioned above these include

 • heartburn (gastroesophageal reflux)